withastro/astro/.changeset/long-months-burn.md

 'astro': patch
 ---

-Changes messages logged when using unsupported, deprecated or experimental adapter features for clarity
+Changes messages logged when using unsupported, deprecated, or experimental adapter features for clarity